helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

  - `` `code` ``
  - `[Links](https://example.com)`

-Non standard markdown syntax should follow [kramdown's extension](https://kramdown.gettalong.org/syntax.html#extensions).
+Non-standard markdown syntax should follow [kramdown extension](https://kramdown.gettalong.org/syntax.html#extensions).

 For instance, we can add support for colors like this:
  - `{::color-info}This is an info colored text{:/}`